Werpherp/PCLU/README.md

 ## 6.4 Open challenge

-For the open challenge we use infrared and color sensors, the infrared sensors detects the inner and outer walls.
+For the open challenge we use ultrasonic and color sensors, the ultrasonic sensors detects the inner and outer walls.
 Once the vehicle is near the walls the sensors detects it and adjust itself a bit further the walls.
-The infrared sensors help the car not to bump on the inner and outer walls.
+The ultrasonic sensors help the car not to bump on the inner and outer walls.
 The color sensor detects the color blue and orange once it detects a color it will turn clockwise or counterclockwise.

 # 7.0 Parking strategy